phiresky/procedural-cities/ausarbeitung.md

 ~ Water is seen as an obstacle, no buildings are allowed here.
 Streets are build around water in most cases, sometimes a bridge crossing the water is built.

 Elevation map
 ~ Terrain.
 Real streets are often aligned to the terrain map to minimize slope.
-Too high slopes mean no In some cases this is taken from real world data, in some it is procedurally generated using noise [@sec:noise;@_terragen] or other methods
+There is also a limit of the maximum slope a street can have.
+In some cases this map is taken from real world data, in some it is procedurally generated based on noise [@sec:noise;@olsen_realtime_2004;@_terragen].

 Vegetation map
-~ forests and shit
+~ Contains vegetation such as forests or parks, used e.g. as obstacles in [@chen_interactive_2008]

 ### Sociostatistical maps (Population density, Zones, Street patterns)

 [@cities2001] expects a population density input map, which is not found in other programs.

-Most programs have the local road pattern (see [@sec:road-patterns]) as inputs, which in real life is determined by the way the city was built.
+Most documents have the local road pattern (see [@sec:road-patterns]) as inputs, which in real life is determined by the way the city was built.

 ## Generating a street network

-In [@cities2001, p.
-3], the street generation is modeled as follows.

-[@kelly_citygen_2007]s approach is very similar to Parish and Mueller [@cities2001].

 ### Separate street types